Nerwyn/service-call-tile-feature/README.md

 - `brightness` - Converted from the default range of 0-255 to 0-100.
 - `media_position` - Updated twice a second using the current timestamp and the attribute `media_position_updated_at` when the entity state is `playing`, and locked to a max value using the attribute `media_duration`.
+- `elapsed` - Only for timer entities.
+Updated twice a second using the the current timestamp and the attributes `duration`, `remaining`, and `finishes_at`, and locked to a max value using the attribute `duration`.
+  - _NOTE_: `elapsed` is not an actual attribute of timer entities, but is a possible `value_attribute` for timer entities for the purpose of displaying accurate timer elapsed values.
+Timer entities do have an attribute `remaining`, which only updates when the timer state changes.
+The actual `remaining` attribute can be calculated using the `elapsed` value and the timer `duration` attribute.

 If you find that the autofilling of the entity ID in the service call or tile feature value is causing issues, setting `autofill_entity_id` to `false` may help.
 Just remember to set the entity ID of the tile feature and the entity, device, or area ID of the service call target.